AxonIQ/axonserver-migration-tool/README.md

 The migration tool only migrates the event store data to Axon Server.
 It does not update the tracking token values in token_entry tables.
 Tracking tokens are highly dependent on the implementation of the actual event store used.
-Migrating them is case specific and error-prone.
+Migrating them is case-specific and error-prone.
 Our recommendation is to reset the tracking processors after the migration.